pyOpenSci/software-peer-review/our-process/policies.md

 * Acknowledgment of and transparency around the widespread use of Generative AI tools with a focus on Large Language Models (LLMs) in Open Source.
 * Ensure an equitable balance of effort in the peer review process.
 Authors acknowledge that a human has carefully reviewed parts of the package that are AI-generated.
 Generated material should be in a state that minimizes review time.
 Our reviewers are not responsible for correcting errors in machine-generated content.
+* Disclosure further allows reviewers and editors to make conscious decisions around the types of packages that they wish to review code for.
 * Raise awareness of challenges that Generative AI tools present to the scientific (and broader) open source community.
 [Please see this GitHub issue for a discussion of the topic.](https://github.com/pyOpenSci/software-peer-review/issues/331)
 :::